-60 (j) act contrary to a warrant issued in terms of this Chapter; (k) without authority enter or inspect land or premises; (l) disclose any information relating to the financial or business affairs of any person which was acquired in the exercise of any power or performance of any duty in terms of this Act, except- (i) to a person who requires that information in order to exercise a power or perform a duty in terms of this Act; (ii) if the disclosure is ordered by a competent court; or (iii) if the disclosure is in compliance with the provisions of any law.
-5 Offences regarding trade in liquor 10 73.
-(1) Subject to Section 89, no registered person shall enter into or be a party to any agreement, understanding or condition whereby any registered person is directly or indirectly bound at any time- (a) to take delivery of liquor, whether together with any other article or not, from or through any registered person and whether to the exclusion, wholly or partly, of any other registered person or not; (b) to take delivery of, distribute or keep in stock liquor of a particular registered 15 manufacturer; (c) not to take delivery of liquor from or through a particular registered person; or 20 (2) Subject to section 89, no registered person shall hold a controlling interest in another person registered in a different category of registration: Provided that this subsection does not apply to registration for the sale of liquor at a special event.
-(3) Subject to section 89, no registered wholesaler or retailer shall accept delivery of any liquor which has not been ordered by such wholesaler or retailer.
-(4) No registered person shall fix, maintain or establish the price at which another 25 registered person shall sell any liquor.
-(5) No registered manufacturer, officer or director of any registered manufacturer shall be the owner, proprietor or lessor of any premises covered directly or indirectly by any wholesaler's registration.
-30 (6) No registered manufacturer or wholesaler shall, either directly or indirectly, give or lend any money or make any donation in cash or in kind to any retailer for the purposes of equipping, fitting out or maintaining and conducting, either in whole or in part, or the establishment of a business operated under a liquor retail registration, except the usual and customary credit for returning packages or containers in which liquor was packed for the market by the manufacturer.
-35 General offences 74.
-(1) No person shall- (a) sell liquor otherwise than in terms of a registration; 40 (b) be violent or drunk and disorderly on premises in respect of which a certificate of registration has been issued;(c) if he, she or it is the owner or occupier of registered premises, allow violent or drunk and disorderly behaviour on that premises;
+- (g) falsify an authorisation or a warrant, compliance notice or compliance certificate contemplated in this Chapter; - (h) fail to comply with a compliance notice issued in terms of this Chapter; - enter any land or premises without a warrant in circumstances requiring a warrant; - (j) act contrary to a warrant issued in terms of this Chapter; - (k) without authority enter or inspect land or premises; or - (1) disclose any information relating to the financial or business affairs of any person which was acquired in the exercise of any power or performance of any duty in terms of this Act, except- - (i) to a person who requires that information in order to exercise a power or 15 perform a duty in terms of this Act;

+- (ii) if the disclosure is ordered by a competent court; or - (iii) if the disclosure is in compliance with the provisions of any law.

+Offences regarding trade in liquor

+- 73. (1) Subject to Section 89, no registered person shall enter into or be a party to any 20 agreement, understanding or condition whereby any registered person is directly or indirectly bound at any time- - (a) to take delivery of liquor, whether together with any other article or not, from or through any registered person and whether to the exclusion, wholly or partly, of any other registered person or not; - (b) to take delivery of, distribute or keep in stock liquor of a particular registered manufacturer; - (c) not to take delivery of liquor from or through a particular registered person; or - (d) not to take delivery of, distribute or keep in stock liquor of a particular registered manufacturer. - (2) Subject to section 89, no registered person shall hold a controlling interest in another person registered in a different category of registration: Provided that this subsection does not apply to registration for the sale of liquor at a special event. - (3) Subject to section 89, no registered wholesaler or retailer shall accept delivery of any liquor which has not been ordered by such wholesaler or retailer. - (4) No registered person shall fix, maintain or establish the price at which another registered person shall sell any liquor. - (5) No registered manufacturer, officer or director of any registered manufacturer shall be the owner, proprietor or lessor of any premises covered directly or indirectly by any wholesaler's registration.